eamena-project/eamena-arches-dev/talks/2024-publication/README.md

 - *Responsibility*: We have developed a workflow and an IT plugin that facilitates the creation of referenced datasets, laying a foundational step for publishing data papers.
 - *Ethical*: To address the ethical implications of inequity in academic publishing by enabling our partners in the Global South to publish their findings.
 The grant will help us invite one of our Jordanian partners to a workshop.
 The budget shortfall will be covered by EAMENA’s Cultural Protection Fund (CPF) budget for database training.

-## Fundings

-* *Social Sciences Division Fixed-Term Researchers Support Fund*, SSD, Universty of Oxford
+**Fundings**: *Social Sciences Division Fixed-Term Researchers Support Fund*, SSD, Universty of Oxford | Arcadia fund | CPF
-* Arcadia fund
-* CPF

 ## Workshop outlines

-1,5-day in-person and hybrid, Universty of Oxford, Oxford.
+2,5-days in-person and hybrid, Universty of Oxford, Oxford.
+Provisional days: Wed 27, Thu 28, Fri 29 November.

-### Day 1
+### Day 1 and 2
 > in-person

 * Hands on Bulk Upload: